-Speaking Spanish is not a prerequisite for the IVHQ Colombia - Cartagena volunteer program, however on certain projects; the volunteer work will be restricted with limited language ability.
-We recommend that volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our program staff in Cartagena.
+While Spanish is not a prerequisite for the IVHQ Colombia - Cartagena Volunteer Program, please keep in mind you will be in a Spanish speaking country and translation is not readily available.
+We recommend volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our program staff in Cartagena.
 Past volunteers feel that taking these lessons can help you immensely with your day to day volunteer work and communicating with local people.
 Volunteers interested in taking classes can arrange these directly with the local staff once in Cartagena.

 Free Interactive Volunteer Training - All volunteers are encouraged to complete our interactive pre-departure training, which is available exclusively to registered IVHQ volunteers.
 The training is designed to build an understanding of important aspects that need to be considered before embarking on an IVHQ program.
 It helps volunteers to prepare in the right way by providing advice on what it takes to be a safe, responsible and valuable volunteer.
 Try a sample of the training here.

 Spanish language lessons are available for all volunteers regardless of their ability.
 IVHQ recommends these lessons for all volunteers unless they are fluent in Spanish.
 Volunteers with a basic level of Spanish should strongly consider these lessons to allow them to work and communicate more effectively during their program.
 These language lessons are organized upon your arrival in Cartagena during your program orientation.
 The language course is tailored to each volunteer’s current level of Spanish.
-The cost is very affordable and offered exclusively to IVHQ volunteers at COP$30,000 per hour (approximately US$10 per hour).
+The cost is very affordable and offered exclusively to IVHQ volunteers at US$15 per hour.
 There is also ample opportunity to participate in conversation exchanges if your Spanish is at a more advanced level.